djey47/tduf/gui-installer/src/markdown/README.md

 - assets
 - tools

-(3) Rename TDUF-installer.cmd to name of your choice, BUT keep .cmd extension !
+(3) Rename *VehicleInstaller.cmd* or *VehicleInstaller.sh* to name of your choice, BUT keep .cmd or .sh extension !

 (4) Zip project directory and distribute.